Unrepentant/swtorTalents/README.markdown

 **CSS Styles:**

-* `.recruitTitle` - Styles the title of the widget above the box.
-The text of this title is in blue, look for "Recruitment Needs".
 * `.recruitTalent` - Sets the overall style of the widget.
-Set to be 200px wide by default.
+Set to be 180px wide by default.
 * `.high` - High priority text color (green by default).
 The tooltip background color is also set from this text color.
 * `.medium` - Medium priority text color (yellow by default).
 * `.low` - Low priority text color (red by default).
 * `.none` - No needs text color (grey by default).
 * `.usebg` - This sets the text color when the tooltip background color is being changed (black by default).
 Without this the text would be the same as the `#tooltip` definition.
-* `.talentIcons .high`, `.talentIcons .medium`, `.talentIcons .low` and `.talentIcons .none` - sets the opacity of the icon at each priority
+* `.talentIcons .high`, `.talentIcons .medium`, `.talentIcons .low` and `.talentIcons .none` - sets the opacity of the icon at each priority. *Add a border color here if desired*.
 * `.classIcon` - Styles the table cell that contains the class icon and class text.
 It also contains the background image sprite which contains an image of all the WoW classes
 * `.classIcon span` - Styles only the class text.
 It was included to add padding between the icon and the text.
 * `.talentIcons` - Styles the table cell that contains all three talent icons.